SabreTools/NDecrypt/README.md

 ## No really, what is this?

-This tool allows you to encrypt and decrypt your personally dumped NDS and N3DS roms with minimal hassle.
+This tool allows you to encrypt and decrypt your personally dumped Nintendo DS, 3DS, and New 3DS cart images with minimal hassle.

 ## Where do I find it?